asci-uva/asci-main/backend/src/asci/util/llm_chat/docs/llamafile_troubleshoot.md

 # Troubleshooting issues from running Llamafile on the `titanx01` GPU server

-> My `runllama` command failed to start the Llamafile instance!
-It returned an out-of-memory error message.
+## The `runllama` command failed and returned an out-of-memory error message

 The cause of the issue is likely that the OS failed to clear the GPU memory after the Llamafile process terminated.

 To check if this is the case, run `nvidia-smi` and check if the `Processes` list is empty.
 If it is not, run `kill <PID of the process listed>`, and try re-running `runllama`.

-> I got "NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
-Make sure that the latest NVIDIA driver is installed and running." when running `nvidia-smi`.
+## The `nvidia-smi` command returned error `NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.`

 This error is usually caused by an incompatible Nvidia driver.
-To fix it, follow the steps below:
+To fix it, follow the steps below to install compatible drivers:

 1. Remove existing NVIDIA drivers: